 Several investigations seemingly bore

 surface deemed to be dangerous.
-(Fixing the road did in large part fix the problem.)
+(Fixing the road coupled with some

 * Writers such as Conan Doyle “The Hound

 of the Baskervilles” and J.K.Rowling “Harry Potter and the Goblet of

 Fire” (the final of the 1994 Quidditch World Cup was held on the moor)